joshbeckman/andjosh.github.io/_posts/2020-05-09-cleaning-up-ruby-threads-and-activerecord-connections.md

 The limit on your database connection count is of course ultimately dictated by your database server, but usually the limit is set by your ActiveRecord database pool size configuration, which defaults to 5.
 Since ActiveRecord's number of database connections is limited, and your code keeps holding on to connections while asking for new ones in each request, you will eventually run out of connections.

 To fix this problem, you just need to tell ActiveRecord that you're done with the connections created within your thread(s).
 There's a method dedicated to this [on `ActiveRecord::Base` called `clear_active_connections!`][0].
-After the connections are returned to the pool, they can be re-used by the next thread.
+After the connections are returned to the pool, they can be re-used by the next thread.[^1]

 ```ruby
 resource, total_count = [